Gandi/hiring/en/hosting-support-specialist.md

 ## Preferred Qualifications

 * Programming language (any of): Python / NodeJS or Ruby would be a plus
-* Linux System Administration experience
+* Linux system administration experience
 * Network+ or higher certification
 * Familiarity with Linux kernel

-* Fluency in French not required but a +Plus+
+## How to apply

-If you want to apply, contact us at usjobs@gandi.net.
-Attach your resume and cover letter, in English.
-Let us know why you want to work for Gandi.net, the true no-bullshit domain name and hosting company.
-We want to hear from you!
+Send your resume to usjobs@gandi.net - please write two sentences, exactly the same, one in French and one in English telling us why you'd like to work for Gandi.net.
+Please put "Web Hosting Technical Support" in the Subject line.
+Thanks - we look forward to hearing from you!